COUNS-150 - Student Success - Patricia Lara

 Software

+Please be sure you have access to your student email and check our CANVAS module regularly.
 You will also need to ensure you have access to Microsoft Word or Google Docs (there's a Microsoft 360 feature embedded within Canvas that you'll be able to access), ability to access/view PDF files and view videos.
 We will interact with various technology platforms such as Padlet, Flipgrid, and Google Slides.
 I will provide direct links to these platforms and indicate which assessments may require creating a free profile to access assignments.
+I upload supplemental material as well as post other important information (grades, feedback, reminders, etc) for which you are responsible.
+Both will serve as our main method of communication.

 Types of Assessments